 Because for Vittorio, the possibility of discovering something by chance is nearly a certainty and sometimes, a short encounter in Morroco may turn into a new business opportunity.
 And sometimes the man from the Riad in Fes forgets to mention being an international drug dealer.

-Experience: Exposure, Sagmeister & Walsh, Apart Collective, BBDO Milan and Rome
+Experience: Apple Inc., Exposure, Rosie Lee NYC, Sagmeister & Walsh, Apart Collective, BBDO Milan and Rome

-Selected clients: Gatorade, New York Times, Lamborghini, Mercedes-benz, Freddy, Golden Lady
+Selected clients: Nike, Apple, Adidas, Converse, Ray-Ban, New York Times, Netflix, Gatorade, Lamborghini, Mercedes-benz, Timex, Diageo, Freddy, Golden Lady, Dodo, Rai

 Serrani’s career started off when he was 12, when he developed his first website.
 No one never understood if he got his degree in IT engineering before or after that date.
 Since then, however, information about him has been kind of myth.